Uniform and dress code

 - Earrings should be simple studs or sleepers

-- Visible jewelry in piercings, not in the ears, should be removed for school hours
+- Visible jewellery in piercings, not in the ears, should be removed for school hours

 - Hair should be less than shoulder length or be able to be tied back for practical work environments